The Sunken Cemetery in Camiguin is one of the most popular attractions on the island and an adventure not to be missed.

-HOW TO GET TO CAMIGUIN UNDERWATER CEMETERY
+HOW TO GET TO THE SUNKEN CEMETERY?

 The best way to get to the Sunken Cemetery in Camiguin is to rent a scooter in Mambajao and make your own way to this incredible Camiguin tourist spot.

-I rented my scooter from Camiguin All In One for 350 pesos per day.
-They have many scooters to choose from and they can also help you to organise round the island tours in Camiguin.
+I rented my scooter from Camiguin All In One for 350 pesos per day with a full tank of gas.
+They have many scooters to choose from and they can also help you to organize round-the-island tours in Camiguin.

 Alternatively, there are tricycles and shared van options available to get around Camiguin Island.
-A 10-minute tricycle ride from Mambajao to Catarman will cost around 100 pesos whereas the shared van is only 40-50 pesos.
+A 10-minute tricycle ride from Mambajao to Catarman will cost around 100 pesos, whereas the shared van is only 40-50 pesos.

-SUNKEN CEMETERY CAMIGUIN ENTRANCE FEE
+HOW MUCH IS SUNKEN CEMETERY CAMIGUIN ENTRANCE FEE?

 There is also an additional 150 pesos fee for a mandatory guide to take you snorkeling.

-CAMIGUIN SUNKEN CEMETERY HISTORY
+WHAT IS CAMIGUIN SUNKEN CEMETERY HISTORY?

-What once was a cemetery that resided on land was forced to depths below the sea level following a volcanic eruption on Camiguin Island in 1870.
+What once was a cemetery that resided on land was forced to depths below sea level following a volcanic eruption on Camiguin Island in 1870.
 The natural disaster brought the city to rubble and caused the cemetery to subside.

-MY EXPERIENCE AT THE SUNKEN CEMETERY CAMIGUIN
+WHAT TO EXPECT AT THE SUNKEN CEMETERY CAMIGUIN

 As I mentioned earlier, the sunken cemetery is one of the most popular Camiguin tourist spots so it’s best to get there early to beat the crowds.

 After paying the entrance fees our guide took us down to the beach and we followed his lead out into the water with our snorkel gear on.
 From the shoreline, it’s a short 50m swim through shallow waters to reach the giant cross and the underwater tombstone.

 The tombstone displays a stone sculpted head with a cross attached to the top which was a pretty creepy sight when I first laid eyes on it but unlike anything I have seen before.
-Corals, barnacles and small fish seemed to have made this tombstone their home.
+Corals, barnacles, and small fish seemed to have made this tombstone their home.

 WHERE TO STAY IN CAMIGUIN

-Camiguin Island has countless accommodation options to choose from, so I have narrowed it down to a few of the best places to stay in Camiguin to fit the needs of budget backpackers and luxury travelers.
-See the list of accommodations below that I personally recommend:
+Camiguin Island has countless accommodation options to choose from, so I have narrowed it down to a few of the best places to stay to fit the needs of budget backpackers, luxury travelers, and everyone in between.

 Luxury: Bintana Sa Paraiso